About Residential Life

 "Behold How Good!" is the short form of the official University Latin motto taken from Psalm 133: 1: "Ecce Quam Bonum Et Quam Iucundum Habitare Fratres In Unum." or "Behold How Good and Joyful a Thing it is for Brethren to Dwell Together in Unity."
 This motto is the principle upon which Residential Life at Sewanee is built.

 Students are not assigned to dormitories according to class, fraternity or sorority affiliation, athletics, academics, or other groups or organizations.
 A mix of classes exists in all residence halls and houses.
 All undergraduate housing assignments are made through the Residential Life Office.
-Upperclassmen seeking a dormitory room go through a lottery process, with priority based on seniority and membership to the academic honor society, the Order of Gownsmen.
-Roommates for incoming first year students and transfer students are carefully chosen and housed based on the responses to the dormitory preference questionnaire.
-Upperclassmen may choose to remain with their roommates or they may change roommates at the end of the year.
+Upperclassmen will go through a lottery process for housing selection, with priority based on seniority and membership to the academic honor society, the Order of Gownsmen.
+Incoming first year students and transfer students are carefully assigned roommates and housing based on the responses to the Learning and Living questionnaires.
 Under normal circumstances all assignments are considered to be a year-long commitment.
-Housing assignment changes are made at the discretion of the Assistant Director of Residential for Housing and Programming.
+Housing assignment changes are made at the discretion of the Assistant Director of Residential for Housing.

-There is also an ongoing effort to ensure the safety of the residents and the security of student and University property.
-As a result, the dormitories are staffed daily beginning at 9:30 p.m. and dormitory doors are locked at a scheduled time each night.
-Call boxes, located on the exterior of certain dorms, provide instant emergency connection to the police and add more security to the dormitories.
+There is an ongoing effort to ensure the safety of the residents and the security of student and University property.
+As a result, all doors to enter and exit dormitories are locked year round, 24 hours a day, and are staffed daily from 9:30 p.m to 8:00 a.m.
+Students must have their Student ID cards to gain access to the dorms.
+Call boxes, located on the exterior of every dorm, provide instant emergency connection to the police and add more security to the dormitories.
 To better secure the dormitories during closed breaks, a system of interchangeable locks are installed.

 Damages and Repairs

-To maintain and to improve the physical living environment of the residence halls, the Residential Life Office oversees the reporting and follow through of maintenance problems in the dormitory facilities.
-With the help of Head Residents, the Residential Life Office also participates in thorough inspection at the close and start of the school year.
+To maintain and to improve the physical living environment of the residence halls, the Residential Life Office oversees the reporting and follow through of maintenance problems in the dormitory and special interest facilities.
+With the help of Area Coordinators and Head Residents, the Residential Life Office also participates in a room safety inspection each semester.
+Residential Life staff also assess the condition of rooms at the end of the school year.
 This end of the year inspection permits the University to collect fines for damage to or loss of dormitory furnishings.
-The Residential Life Office is also involved in ongoing discussions with the University's Physical Plant Services to improve the maintenance services to the dormitories.
+The Residential Life Office is also involved in ongoing discussions with the University's Physical Plant Services (PPS) to improve the maintenance services to the dormitories.